the-Alberich/toy_payments_engine/Dependency_Choices.md

     * *Cons:* No automated performance validation or regression detection.

 #### **Decision**
-  Skip detailed benchmarking for this challenge due to time constraints; prioritize correctness, maintainability, and comprehensive testing.
+  Skip detailed benchmarking for now to prioritize correctness, maintainability, and comprehensive testing.

 #### **Details**
-  Although benchmarks can validate performance claims and detect regressions, for a 2–3 hour take-home task it’s more important to implement core features and tests.
+  Although benchmarks can validate performance claims and detect regressions, for this task it’s more important to implement core features and tests.
 In a production setting, I would use `criterion` to establish performance baselines, compare implementations, and generate HTML reports.
 Criterion’s statistical rigor and reporting tools make it the standard for Rust benchmarking, but here it’s an optional enhancement rather than a requirement.

 ---